helboukkouri/character-bert/README.md

 - BERT uses a wordpiece system as a good compromise between the specificity of tokens and generality of characters.
 However, working with subwords is not very convenient in practice (Should we average the representations to get the original token embedding for word similarity tasks ?
 Should we only use the first wordpiece of each token in sequence labelling tasks ? ...)

 Inspired by ELMo, we use a CharacterCNN module and manage to get a variant of BERT that produces word-level contextual representations and can be re-adapted on any domain without needing to worry about the suitability of any wordpieces.
-Moreover, attending to the characters of input tokens also allows us to achieve superior robustness to noise (see _Section 5.5_ of the paper). to investigate the possibility of a word-level BERT model that does not rely on wordpieces.
-In fact, by removing the wordpiece dependency we automatically eliminate the need for a domain-specific subword vocabulary (see Section 2 of the paper).
-As a result, CharacterBERT can be re-trainedMoreover, using a character-level system (CharacterCNN) also allows to achieve improved robustness compared to vanilla BERT.
+Moreover, attending to the characters of input tokens also allows us to achieve superior robustness to noise (see _Section 5.5_ of the paper).

 ## How do I use CharacterBERT?

 ### Installation

-We recommend using a virtual environment specific to using CharacterBERT.
+We recommend using a virtual environment that is specific to using CharacterBERT.

-If you don't already have Anaconda installed, you can install Miniconda from [this link](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
+If you do not already have `conda` installed, you can install Miniconda from [this link](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
 Then, check that conda is up to date:

 ```bash
 conda update -n base -c defaults conda